Limits in DynamoDB

 INCLUDE, then the names of the attributes in the

 NonKeyAttributesparameter are length-restricted.
 The

 ALLprojection types are not affected.

-These attribute names can contain any UTF-8 character, but the total size of the UTF-8 string after encoding cannot exceed 255 bytes.
+These attribute names must be encoded using UTF-8, and the total size of each name (after encoding) cannot exceed 255 bytes.

 The length of a String is constrained by the maximum item size of 400 KB.